 In case you missed it, decluttering is “in”.
-Thanks to books like Marie Kondo’s The Life Changing Magic of Tidying Up, films like Minimalism: A Documentary About The Important Things, and of course, blogs like this one, the word is spreading about how much more fulfilling life can be without all the clutter.
+Thanks to books like Joshua Becker’s The Minimalist Home, films like Minimalism: A Documentary About The Important Things, and of course, blogs like this one, the word is spreading about how much more fulfilling life can be without all the clutter.

 People are digging into their neglected closets, tackling the stacks of boxes in their attics, and sweeping out their drawers and cabinets, and all this momentum is infectious!

 I don’t know about you, but I can certainly feel our cultural tides begin to shift towards the shores of simplicity and purpose.

 With all the talk these days about clutter and paring down, most people can easily see the benefits of having a cleaner home.